- Bats Left, Throws Left

 Chris was taken by the Chicago White Sox with the 13th selection of the 2010 amateur draft.
 He made his pro debut on July 2nd for the Winston-Salem Dash, with one shutout inning of relief.
 On August 4, the White Sox brought him to the major leagues with barely 10 professional innings of experience.
 He had struck out 19 in 10 1/3 innings for the Dash and Charlotte Knights, though he had walked six.
 He became the second Florida Gulf Coast player to make the majors, doing so just four days after Casey Coleman was the first.

 In his major league debut, Sale relieved John Danks with a 1-1 tie in the 8th against the Baltimore Orioles.
 He walked Brian Roberts on four pitches, then gave up a Nick Markakis single before leaving in favor of Tony Pena.
-He was the first player form the 2010 draft to reach the major leagues.
+He was the first player from the 2010 draft to reach the major leagues.
 He pitched 21 games with the Sox that year, with an excellent 1.93 ERA, a 2-1 record and 4 saves, and only 15 hits allowed in 23 1/3 innings, against 32 strikeouts; his performance comforted the Pale Hose that they had made the right decision in rushing him to the Show.
 He continued to pitch well in 2011, spending the entire season in the Sox's bullpen, where he went 2-2, 2.79 in 58 games.
 Mainly working as a set-up man for closer Sergio Santos, he still collected 8 saves and continued to display superior stuff, striking out 79 against 52 hits and 27 walks in 71 innings.

 Even though Santos was traded before the 2012 season, opening the closer's job, Chicago had different plans for Sale.
 In the winter, they announced that he would be moved to the starting rotation for the next season.
 To prepare, he was worked on improving his change-up, which he had barely needed until then. he did spend the first month of the year as a starter, and the results were quite good, as he went 3-1, 2.81 in 5 starts.
 However, on May 4th, manager Robin Ventura made a complete turn-around, saying Sale would be the team's new closer. he explained that it was not because of dissatisfaction with the job done by Hector Santiago in the role since the start of the season, but in order to preserve Sale's health, as the pitcher had chronic soreness and tightness in his elbow.
 Indeed, a week later, he was sent to undergo an MRI on the elbow, but it came out clean, and then the Sox reversed themselves, deciding to make him a starter again.
 He had only pitched one game as closer, blowing the save.
 On May 28th, he demonstrated why he was such a hot prospect as a starter, as he came within one strikeout of the White Sox franchise record in beating the Tampa Bay Rays, 2-1; he struck out 15 in 7 1/3 innings in picking up his sixth win, one fewer than the total Jack Harshman had achieved on July 25, 1954.
 It was the highest strikeout total ever achieved at Tropicana Field, however.
 He was named the American League's Pitcher of the Month for May, with a record of 4-1, 1.71.
 His teammate Jake Peavy had won the honor in April.
 In his next start on June 3rd, he pitched his first career complete game in defeating the Seattle Mariners, 4 - 2.
 He was selected as a member of the American League squad at the 2012 All-Star Game and two days later, on July 3rd, earned his 10th win of the year in a 19-2 demolition of the Texas Rangers.
 In the All-Star Game, he relieved Jered Weaver with a 8-0 deficit in the 6th.
 He retired Rafael Furcal then gave up back-to-back singles to Chipper Jones and Andrew McCutchen but recovered to get Jay Bruce on a fly and got David Freese swinging.
 Ryan Cook replaced him on the mound in the 7th.
 He earned his 15th win of the year with another gem on August 22nd, beating the New York Yankees, 2-1.
 He pitched 7 2/3 innings, giving up just one run while fanning 13 to improve to 15-4 on the year.
 He finished the year at 17-8, 3.05 with 192 strikeouts in exactly as many innings.
 He was among the 2012 AL leaders in ERA (4th, after David Price, Justin Verlander and Jered Weaver), wins (tied for 4th with Verlander), WHIP (1.14, 5th, between Price and CC Sabathia), strikeouts per 9 IP (4th after Max Scherzer, Yu Darvish and Verlander) and strikeouts (9th, between Matt Moore and Jake Peavy).
 He finished 6th in voting for the 2012 American League Cy Young Award.